Student Health and Counseling Center

 If you feel another counselor may be a better fit, you are welcome to request a change.

-To change counselors, please complete the Change of Counselor Form, available at the Student Health and Counseling Center front desk.
+To change counselors, please complete the Change of Counselor Form* here, or you can fill it out at the Student Health and Counseling Center front desk.

 Students who need mental health support during our business hours (Monday through Friday from 8 a.m. to 4:45 p.m. and Wednesdays from 9 a.m. to 4:45 p.m.) please call the Student Health and Counseling Center at 559.278.2734.